Lartu/ldpl/README.md

 ## How can I contribute to LDPL?

-You can add statements to the language (that's in fact really easy!), fix bugs, add issues, write examples, write some software in LDPL, etc. Check [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.
+You can add statements to the language (that's in fact really easy!), fix bugs, add issues, write examples, write some software in LDPL, etc. Check out the [contribution guide](/CONTRIBUTING.md) for more information.
 Anything is welcome, very, very welcome!

 ![Contributing Dragon](https://ldpl.lartu.net/tutorial-ldpl.png)